-Certain statements in this document may be considered "forward-looking statements" or may be based on "forward-looking statements," including, but not limited to, those concerning: our business momentum and future growth; technology development, product introduction and acceptance of our products and services; our manufacturing practices and ability to both deliver products and services consistent with our customers' demands and expectations and to strengthen our market position, including our ability to source components, materials, and equipment due to supply chain delays or shortages; our expectations of the semiconductor market outlook; future revenue, gross profits, research and development and engineering expenses, selling, general and administrative expenses, and cash requirements; the effects of political, economic, legal, and regulatory changes or conflicts on our global operations; the effects of natural disasters or public health emergencies, such as the current COVID-19 pandemic, on the global economy and on our customers, suppliers, employees, and business; our dependence on certain significant customers and anticipated trends and developments in and management plans for our business and the markets in which we operate; our ability to be successful in managing our cost structure and cash expenditures and results of litigation; as well as other matters that are not purely historical data.
-Statements contained or incorporated by reference in this document that are not purely historical are forward-looking statements and are subject to safe harbors created under Section 27A of the Securities Act of 1933, as amended, Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements may be identified by words such as, but not limited to, "anticipate," "believe," "continue," "estimate," "expect," "intend," "plan," "should," "may," "could," "will," "would," "forecast," "project" and words or phrases of similar meaning, as they relate to our management or us.
-Forward-looking statements contained herein reflect our current expectations, assumptions and projections with respect to future events and are subject to certain risks, uncertainties and assumptions, such as those identified in Part I, Item 1A.
-"Risk Factors" of our Form 10-K for the fiscal year ended December 31, 2022.
-Actual results may differ materially and adversely from those included in such forward-looking statements.
-Forward-looking statements reflect our position as of the date hereof and we undertake no obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+Certain statements in this document are "forward-looking statements" or are based on "forward-looking statements," including, but not limited to, those concerning: our business momentum and future growth; technology development, product introduction and acceptance of our products and services; our manufacturing practices and ability to deliver both products and services consistent with our customers' demands and expectations and to strengthen our market position; our expectations of the semiconductor market outlook; and future revenue, gross profits, research and development and engineering expenses, selling, general and administrative expenses, and cash requirements.
+Statements contained or incorporated by reference in this proxy statement that are not purely historical are forward-looking statements and are subject to safe harbors created under Section 27A of the Securities Act of 1933, as amended.
+Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Private Securities Litigation Reform Act of 1995.
+Forward-looking statements may be identified by words such as, but not limited to, "anticipate," "believe," "continue," "estimate," "expect," "intend," "plan," "should," "may," "could," "would," "forecast," "project" and words or phrases of similar meaning, as they relate to our management or us.
+Forward-looking statements contained herein reflect our current expectations, assumptions and projections with respect to future events and are subject to certain risks, uncertainties and assumptions, including, but not limited to, the following: our ability to leverage our resources to improve our position in core markets; our ability to weather difficult economic environments; our ability to open new market opportunities and target high-margin markets; the strength/weakness of the back-end and/or front-end semiconductor market segments; fluctuations in customer capital spending; our ability to effectively manage our supply chain and adequately source components from suppliers to meet customer demand; the effects of political, economic, legal, and regulatory changes or conflicts on our global operations; the effects of natural disasters or public health emergencies on the global economy and on our customers, suppliers, employees, and business; our dependence on certain significant customers and anticipated trends and developments in and management plans for our business and the markets in which we operate; our ability to be successful in managing our cost structure and cash expenditures and results of litigation; and those identified in Part I, Item 1A.
+"Risk Factors" of our Form 10-K for the fiscal year ended December 28, 2024.
+Actual results may differ materially and adversely from those included in the forward-looking statements.
+Forward-looking statements reflect our position as of the date of this proxy statement and we undertake no obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.